4.5 years full-time

 In this program you will spend time in the work/professional environment undertaking placements at various locations.
 Placements may be outside of the Brisbane metropolitan/Gold Coast area including northern New South Wales and (by negotiation) interstate or overseas.

-You will find opportunities in sports and recreation management, sports science and high performance management, events management and recreational club management.
-As a graduate, you will have the opportunity to apply for entry into the Master of Physiotherapy, which will prepare you for work as a physiotherapist.
+You may find opportunities in sports and recreation management, sports science and high performance management, events management and recreational club management.

 Upon successful completion of the Bachelor of Exercise Science, graduates will be eligible to apply for exercise scientist accreditation with Exercise and Sports Science Australia (ESSA).